strawberry-crepe/You-Firefox-Extension/README.md

 This Firefox extension sets you.com as your Firefox homepage and default search engine.

+## Fork

+The fork reverts back to You.com normal search and removes unnecessary junk from the web links.

 **Download**

 You can download the official extension at https://addons.mozilla.org/en-US/firefox/addon/you-com/